 “Practice loving kindness to overcome anger.
 Loving kindness has the capacity to bring happiness to others without demanding anything in return.

 Practice compassion to overcome cruelty.
 Compassion has the capacity to remove the suffering of others without expecting anything in return.

 Practice sympathetic joy to overcome hatred.
 Sympathetic joy arises when one rejoices over the happiness of others and wishes others well-being and success.

 Practice non-attachment to overcome prejudice.
 Non-attachment is the way of looking at all things openly and equally.
 This is because that is.
 Myself and others are not separate.
 Do not reject one thing only to chase after another.

 I call these the four immeasurables.
 Practice them and you will become a refreshing source of vitality and happiness for others.”

 Today I stopped by Sundløf Organic Skin Care‘s boutique to see the brand Kjaer Weis being introduced into their range of other amazing lines of luxurious makeup and skincare brands.
 It was a bliss to meet the owners and the makeup artists to chat about the things we enjoy in life – organic makeup and skincare.

-I appreciate gorgeous packaging but at the same time I am very mindful about the ingredients being active and of high quality, this is where Sundløf ticks all of my boxes.
+I appreciate gorgeous packaging but at the same time I am very mindful about the ingredients being of high quality, this is where Sundløf ticks all of my boxes.
 The store has a very minimal, modern but still down to earth twist to it, with celebrity-loved brands like Jurlique and The Organic Pharmacy in their assortment.